 A CHMP must be approved by relevant registered Aboriginal parties, where they exist.
 Where there are no registered Aboriginal parties, the Secretary of DELWP, or in certain circumstances the Aboriginal Heritage Council, may approve a CHMP.

-Decision-making authorities (e.g. state or local government agencies) are not able to issue statutory approvals (e.g. a work authority, licence or planning permit) for certain activities without first receiving an approved CHMP for that activity.
+Decision-making authorities (e.g. state or local government agencies) can not issue statutory approvals (e.g. a works authority, licence or planning permit) for certain activities without first receiving an approved CHMP for that activity.

 More information about whether a CHMP is required can be found at www.vic.gov.au/aboriginalvictoria/heritage.html.